Skip Connections Eliminate Singularities: Discussion

+Our malicious initialization experiment with residual nets (Figure~\ref{bias_symm_break_acc_fig}) suggests that the benefits of skip connections cannot be explained \textit{solely} in terms of well-conditioning or improved initialization either.
+This result reveals a fundamental weakness in purely linear explanations of the benefits of skip connections \citep{hardt2016,li2016}.
+Unlike in nonlinear nets, improved initialization entirely explains the benefits of skip connections in linear nets (\hyperref[linear_dynamics_sec]{Supplementary Note 5}).

+A recent paper \citep{balduzzi2017} suggested that the loss of spatial structure in the covariance of the gradients, a phenomenon called ``shattered gradients'', could be partly responsible for training difficulties in deep nonlinear networks.
+They argued that skip connections alleviate this problem by essentially making the model ``more linear''.
+It is easy to see that the shattered gradients problem is distinct from both the vanishing/exploding gradients problem and the degeneracy problems considered in this paper, since shattered gradients arise only in sufficiently non-linear deep networks (linear networks do not shatter gradients), whereas vanishing/exploding gradients, as well as the degeneracies considered here, arise in linear networks too.
+The relative contribution of each of these distinct problems to training difficulties in deep networks remains to be determined.

-We only performed experiments with fully-connected networks, but we note that limited receptive field sizes and weight sharing between units in a single feature channel in convolutional neural networks also reduce the permutation symmetry in a given layer.
-The symmetry is not entirely eliminated since although individual units do not have permutation symmetry in this case, feature channels do, but they are far fewer than the number of individual units.
-Similarly, a recent extension of the residual architecture called ResNeXt \cite{xie2016} uses parallel, segregated processing streams inside the ``bottleneck'' blocks, which can again be seen as a way of reducing the permutation symmetry inside the block.
+{\bf Symmetry-breaking in other architectures:} We only reported results from experiments with fully-connected networks, but we note that limited receptive field sizes and weight sharing between units in a single feature channel in convolutional neural networks also reduce the permutation symmetry in a given layer.
+The symmetry is not entirely eliminated since although individual units do not have permutation symmetry in this case, feature channels do, but they are far fewer in number than the number of individual units.
+Similarly, a recent extension of the residual architecture called ResNeXt \citep{xie2016} uses parallel, segregated processing streams inside the ``bottleneck'' blocks, which can again be seen as a way of reducing the permutation symmetry inside the block.

-Our results highlight a potential disadvantage of highly redundant, over-parametrized models currently favored in deep learning: degenerate manifolds in the loss landscapes of such models can slow down learning (cf. \cite{anandkumar2016}).
-The results reported here suggest that it could be useful for neural network researchers to pay closer attention to the degeneracies inherent in their models.
-As a general design principle, we recommend reducing the degeneracies in a model as much as possible, but without sacrificing the model's expressive capacity.
+Our method of singularity reduction through bias regularization (BiasReg; Figure~\ref{bias_symm_break_acc_fig}) can be thought of as indirectly putting a prior over the unit activities.
+More complicated joint priors over hidden unit responses that favor decorrelated \citep{cogswell2015} or clustered \citep{liao2016} responses have been proposed before.
+Although the primary motivation for these regularization schemes was to improve the generalizability or interpretability of the learned representations, they can potentially be understood from a singularity elimination perspective as well.
+For example, a prior that favors decorrelated responses can facilitate the breaking of permutation symmetries and linear dependencies between hidden units.